devkimchi/devcontainers-dotnet/README.md

     unzip CascadiaCode.zip -d $HOME/.local/share/fonts
     rm CascadiaCode.zip
     ```

+    > Use this option if you want to use oh-my-posh for PowerShell.

 1. If you want to install Azure CLI extensions, uncomment the section below.